JaRon Harris

-JaRon Jacob Harris (born May 6, 1986) is a former American football wide receiver.
+JaRon Jacob Harris (born May 6, 1986) is an American former football wide receiver.
 He was signed by the Green Bay Packers as an undrafted free agent.
 He played college football at South Dakota State.

 Early years

 Harris played only one year of high school football as a senior for Washington High School (Sioux Falls, South Dakota).
 He graduated at the end of the 2003-'04 school year.

 College career

 Harris played football at South Dakota State University, as a wide receiver/kick returner.
-A three-year starter awarded all-Conference honors since his sophomore campaign and named as an all America player 08-09 season.
+A three-year starter, he was awarded all-Conference honors since his sophomore campaign and named as an all America player 08-09 season.
 He led South Dakota State in receiving the 2007-'08 seasons posting 70 receptions, 966 yards, 11 touchdowns as a senior after 40 receptions, 644 yards and 7 touchdowns the prior year.
 He was also productive returning kicks throughout his college career.
 He finished up his college years of football with 145 receptions, 2,144 yards and 23 touchdowns.